Frostburg, MD-

 I don't know what possessed me to look up my Air Force friend Chuck Gover online several minutes ago.
 But instead of him, I saw several posts about his father who died in 2020 at the age of 97.
 Of course, in the third line of his father's obituary which I copied above, I learned that my friend, Chuck, had predeceased his father.

-I was Chuck's 742nd Missile Squadron sponsor when he failed pilot training and was given an assignment in missile at Minot in 1975, I believe.
+I was Chuck's 742nd Strategic Missile Squadron sponsor when he failed pilot training and was given an assignment in missiles at Minot in 1975, I believe.
 We became friends.
 Rather than live in the BOQ on the base along with many of us, he rented a house in the town of Minot.
-Chuck was enamored of trains, boats and planes and especially cars.
-He was a Titanic fanatic.
-He also enjoyed movies.
-I recall that we must have gone to at least a couple of them at a theater in Minot.
+Chuck was enamored of trains, boats and planes and, most especially, cars.
+He was also a Titanic fanatic.
+He definitely enjoyed watching movies.
+I recall that we must have gone to at least a couple of films at a theater in Minot.

-When the Air Force decided to downsize the missile crew force by putting a piece of magic tape over the acrylic door to the launch key hole, while also legally letting one crewmember sleep during new, 24-hour shifts, Chuck took advantage of the "early out" program and returned to Maryland and, eventually, West Virginia.
-I called him one evening and we continued our friendship for the next several years.
+When the Air Force decided to downsize the missile crew force by putting a piece of magic tape over the acrylic door to the deputy's launch-key hole, while also legally letting one crewmember sleep during new, 24-hour alert shifts, Chuck took advantage of the "early out" program and returned to Maryland and, eventually, West Virginia.
+I called him one evening when he was visiting his family, and we continued our friendship for the next several years.
 Even though he was straight, he was highly supportive of my fight to remain in the Air Force after they discovered I was gay.

-The photo above, and many others, I took when I visited him on that extended trip from Minot that took me to St. Louis (Dave Morris); Bloomington, Indiana (Darryl Butler); Morgantown, WVA (Chuck); Philadelphia (the Zito brothers and their family); and mom in California.
+The photo above, and many others, I took when I visited him on that extended flying trip from Minot that took me to St. Louis (Dave Morris); Bloomington, Indiana (Darryl Butler); Morgantown, WVA (Chuck); Philadelphia (the Zito brothers, Dave and Dennis, and their family); and mom in California.
 I would later fly from Colorado again to Morgantown, WVA, in the 1980's.
-Chuck, his wife at the time, and I visited both Antietam and Gettysburg Civil War battlefields.
+Chuck, his wife at the time, and I visited both the Antietam and Gettysburg Civil War battlefields.

 James Patrick Mulaney